 A Depression-era couple whose violent crime spree was mythologized by sensational newspapers into a twisted American romance.

-Bonnie Parker and Clyde Barrow were not the master criminals of lore, but rather two desperate Texans whose petty robberies escalated into a bloody national spectacle.
-They met in Texas during the depths of the Great Depression, a time when banks were foreclosing on families and law enforcement was widely distrusted.
-Clyde, already a small-time crook, found a willing partner in Bonnie, a waitress with poetic aspirations who was bored by her bleak prospects.
-Their gang, which included Clyde’s brother Buck, specialized in robbing gas stations and grocery stores, often netting mere dollars.
-Their notoriety exploded due to the nascent power of photojournalism; a series of playful, found photographs of Bonnie posing with a cigar and Clyde’s guns were published nationwide, creating an image of glamorous rebellion that was far from their gritty reality.
-Their two-year run involved numerous shootouts and the killings of several police officers, which made them targets for a massive manhunt.
-Their end came in a hail of bullets in a Louisiana ambush, a violent finale that only cemented their status as folk anti-heroes whose story has been endlessly repackaged in film and song.
+Bonnie Parker and Clyde Barrow robbed gas stations and grocery stores, often netting mere dollars during the Great Depression.
+They met in Texas when banks were foreclosing on families and law enforcement faced widespread distrust.
+Clyde was already a small-time crook; Bonnie, a waitress with poetic aspirations, was bored by her bleak prospects.
+Their gang included Clyde's brother Buck.
+A series of playful found photographs — Bonnie posing with a cigar and Clyde's guns — were published nationwide, creating an image of glamorous rebellion far from their gritty reality.
+Their two-year run involved numerous shootouts and the killings of several police officers, triggering a massive manhunt.
+They died in a hail of bullets in a Louisiana ambush.
+That violent finale turned them into folk anti-heroes whose story has been endlessly repackaged in film and song.

 1901–1927